isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1537.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Subscription or Leasing
+Tekla Solutions - Tekla Structural Design Suite with Training

 ### Support Level
-Up to 70% for SMEs <br>
+Up to Building & Construction for SMEs <br>
-N.A. for non-SMEs
+Up to IT Solution for non-SMEs

 ### Things to Note
-Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+3D Modelling, Immersive Visualisation & Analysis

 ### Contact Information
-Web URL: https://www.tekla.com/sg <br>Contact Hotline: 62738775 <br>Contact Email: tekla.sales.sea@trimble.com <br>
+5482

 Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.